 This applies to big game as well as wild turkey and sandhill crane.

-It applies to disabled hunters who possess a valid disabled combination license, a disabled archery permit, or a disabled hunt-from-a-motor-vehicle permit and a valid tag.
+It applies to disabled hunters who possess a valid disabled combination license, a nonresident disabled American Veteran hunting license, a disabled archery permit, or a disabled hunt-from-a-motor-vehicle permit and a valid tag.

 The companion assisting a disabled hunter is no longer required to have an appropriate tag or controlled hunt permit to assist a disabled hunter.
 However, the companion must have a valid license and applicable special weapon permit (i.e. – for an archery only hunt, the companion would need an archery permit) when assisting a disabled hunter with taking big game.
 The rules for a companion assisting a disabled hunter also allow the companion to take an animal that has been wounded by a disabled hunter and to place and validate the disabled hunter’s tag on the animal.